Carice van Houten

 She gained widespread recognition for her performance in Black Book (2006), the most commercially successful Dutch film to date, for which she won her second Golden Calf for Best Actress, in addition to nominations from the Chicago Film Critics Association, the European Film Academy, and the Online Film Critics Society.
 She was nominated for a Saturn Award for Best Supporting Actress for Valkyrie (2008), and won her fourth and fifth Golden Calf Awards for Best Actress for The Happy Housewife (2010) and Black Butterflies (2011).
 Her other notable English-language performances include Repo Men (2010), Black Death (2010), and Brimstone (2016).

 Van Houten received international recognition for her role as Melisandre on the HBO television series Game of Thrones (2012–2019), for which she received nominations for two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series and a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Early life

-Van Houten was brought up watching silent films and in an interview she professed to prefer playing scenes without dialogue.
+Van Houten was born in Leiderdorp, Netherlands.
+She was brought up watching silent films and in an interview she professed to prefer playing scenes without dialogue.
 She has a younger sister, Jelka van Houten, who is also an actress.
 Her paternal grandmother was Scottish.
 Van Houten went to the St. Bonifatiuscollege (high school) in Utrecht, where she played the leading role in Hugo Claus' Tijl Uilenspieghel, directed by Ad Migchielsen.
 Van Houten studied briefly at the Maastricht Academy of Dramatic Arts but continued her professional education after one year at the Kleinkunstacademie in Amsterdam.